cesar-rocha/10-lesson/README.md

 Concrete Examples
 :   One specific form of elaboration that is useful enough to deserve
     its own heading is the use of concrete examples.
-As discussed in the rule "Use Worked Examples and Concreteness Fading", every statement of a general principle should be accompanied by one or more examples of its use, or conversely take each particular problem and list the general principles it embodies. [@Raws2014] found that interleaving
+As discussed in the tip "Use Worked Examples and Concreteness Fading", every statement of a general principle should be accompanied by one or more examples of its use, or conversely take each particular problem and list the general principles it embodies. [@Raws2014] found that interleaving